Jig, G, Traditional Irish

 - Article – Wikipedia: Jimmy Ward (banjo player) A very brief article with links to interesting references.

 - Web page – The Session: Jimmy Ward’s Jig.
-Crowdsourced music notation and information.
+Crowdsourced sheet music and information.